dotnet/linker/docs/design/feature-attributes.md

 ## Alternatives

-One simplification would be to unify the concepts of _feature requirement_ with _feature available_, and treat both as similar to preprocessor symbols, where _any_ reference to a guarded type or member from an unguarded context warns.
+One simplification would be to unify the concepts of _feature requirement_ with _feature available_, and treat both as similar to preprocessor symbols, where _any_ reference to a guarded type or member from an unguarded context is disallowed.

 The advantage of the specified model is that it allows some references without warning, giving some extra flexibility and making it easier to migrate existing code.
 The downside is that it might lead to preserving more code, whereas a simplified model could guarantee that all code related to a disabled feature is removed.